M7824 and Eribulin Mesylate in Treating Patients with Metastatic Triple Negative Breast Cancer

 II.
 To determine the overall response rate (ORR).

-II.
-To assess immunologic/molecular responses to M7824 in combination with eribulin in patients with metastatic TNBC, by performing correlative studies on tissue samples to evaluate systemic and tumor biomarkers of response and resistance to M7824 and eribulin.
+III.
+Perform correlative studies on blood and tissue samples to evaluate systemic and tumor biomarkers of response and resistance to M7824 and eribulin.

-Patients receive anti-PD-L1/TGFbetaRII fusion protein M7824 intravenously (IV) over 50-80 minutes on days 1, 15, and 29, and eribulin mesylate IV over 2-5 minutes on days 1, 8, 22, and 29.
+Patients receive bintrafusp alfa intravenously (IV) over 50-80 minutes on days 1, 15, and 29, and eribulin mesylate IV over 2-5 minutes on days 1, 8, 22, and 29.
 Treatment repeats every 42 days for up to 1 year in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 90 days.